 Where can you find affordable eats during your stay in Iceland's capital?
 Where can you eat delicious but cheap food in Reykjavík?
 Where can you find the best value restaurants in Reykjavik?
-Discover the top 10 cheap restaurants in Reykjavík.
+How does COVID-19 affect the dining experience?
+Discover the top 10 inexpensive restaurants in Reykjavík.

-Thankfully, eating cheaply in Reykjavík is more than possible, though it does take some navigating and prior knowledge of where the best deals are to be found.
+Thankfully, eating cheaply in Reykjavík is more than possible, though it takes some navigating and prior knowledge to find the best deals.

 If you’re on a budget or, hell, just broke, there are still some eateries in the capital that balance delicious menu options with affordable prices.